kewalaka/passwords/README.md

 Your friendly administrator might have already created a certificate for this purpose, so, check with them first.
 If not, here's what you need to do.

-First, we create a certificate on your Windows 10 authoring PC, I create a "C:\Admin\Certs" folder to store these files, from [Stage1-CreateCertificate.ps1](https://github.com/kewalaka/passwords/blob/master/Option%204/Stage1-CreateCertificates.ps1)
+First, we create a certificate on your Windows 10 authoring PC, I create a "C:\Admin\Certs" folder to store these files, the following is from [Stage1-CreateCertificate.ps1](https://github.com/kewalaka/passwords/blob/master/Option%204/Stage1-CreateCertificates.ps1):

 ``` powershell
 # In order to generate the certificate using this method, you need to use Windows 10 or Server 2016